-The National Plan of Integrated Airport Systems (NPIAS) identifies nearly 3,310 existing and proposed airports that are included in the national airport system, the roles they currently serve, and the amounts and types of airport development eligible for Federal funding under the Airport Improvement Program (AIP) over the next 5 years.
-The FAA is required to publish a 5-year estimate of AIP eligible development every two years.
+The National Plan of Integrated Airport Systems (NPIAS) identifies nearly 3,300 public-use airports that are included in the national airport system, the roles they currently serve, and the amounts and types of airport development eligible for Federal funding under the Airport Improvement Program (AIP) over the next 5 years.
+The FAA is required to publish a 5-year estimate of AIP eligible development every other year.

 The NPIAS contains all commercial service airports, all reliever airports, and selected public-owned general aviation airports.